matteokeole/3d_playground/dev/drafts.md

 The composition occurs when a change is detected in a layer.
 The canvases used for the composition are defined on initialization, but can be changed later.

 ### Pros:
-- Layers are all OffscreenCanvases, including the composited layer
+- Layers are all OffscreenCanvases, including the composited layer.
-- Simple architecture
+- Simple architecture.

 ### Cons:
-- Many things to optimize
+- Many things to optimize.
-- Performance cost of recompositing the GUI on frequent updates (e.g. for a text input, on a key press)
+- Performance cost of recompositing the GUI on frequent updates (e.g. for a text input, on a key press).

 ***

-## Add GitHub wiki
+## Add documentation

+***

+## Project structure

+- /
+	- assets/
+	- index.html